vidjil/vidjil/doc/vidjil-algo.md

 ./vidjil-algo -g germline/homo-sapiens.g -2 -U demo/Stanford_S22.fasta
    # Detects for each read the best locus, including an analysis of incomplete/unusual and unexpected recombinations
    # Cluster the reads into clones, again based on windows overlapping the detected CDR3s.
-   # Assign the VDJ genes and try to detect the CDR3 of each clone.
+   # Designate the VDJ genes and analyze the CDR3 of each clone.
    # The out/reads.detected.vdj.fa include all reads where a V(D)J recombination was found
 ```